akincc/google_homepage/README.md

-The purpose of this project is to deconstruct an existing web page (google.com) and rebuild it.
+The purpose of this project is to deconstruct an existing web page (Google Homepage) and rebuild it.

 I have only used Html and CSS.